Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 “Ugh.”
 She threw her head back, stared at the ceiling for a moment then rubbed her face and stood.
 “Okay, yeah.
 Maybe that’ll help.”

 Julian nodded and activated the quiet field around the bunks for Xiù’s benefit.
-Clara had installed it for them during their quick stop at Armstrong Station and it had made a huge difference---both he and Xiù were light sleepers, and wrapping the beds in a protective cocoon of silence had dramatically improved things for both of them.
+Clara had installed it for them during their quick stop at Armstrong Station and it had made a huge difference - both he and Xiù were light sleepers, and wrapping the beds in a protective cocoon of silence had dramatically improved things for both of them.
 It made it much easier to do the noisy stuff around the hab too.

 Allison of course could hibernate through a hurricane, flat on her back and snoring.
 Even as an abductee she’d had somewhere safe to sleep where discovery and life-or-death questions of survival hadn’t been an issue.